Cactoidal/GodotEthersV3/DOCUMENTATION.md

 * #### `Calldata.abi_decode(_outputs, calldata)`
 _____

-`inputs` is an array of dictionaries each containing a "type" field, and a "components" field if the type is a tuple.
+`_outputs` is an array of dictionaries each containing a "type" field, and a "components" field if the type is a tuple.

 `calldata` is the raw calldata to decode, as a String.